VioletEternity/cuterf-tools/README.md

-# nanovna-tools
+# cuterf-tools

-Tools for working with a [NanoVNA](https://nanovna.com/) connected to a Windows PC.
+Tools for working with [NanoVNA](https://nanovna.com/) and [TinySA](https://tinysa.org) connected to a Windows PC.

-Only NanoVNA-H 4 is supported.
+In the NanoVNA device family, only NanoVNA-H 4 is supported.

+In the TinySA device family, both TinySA and TinySA Ultra are supported.

 ## nanovna_screenshot.exe